mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

 `amongoc_operation_destroy`.
 This will free resources associated with the operation.

-We also now have a copy of the client that was created with `amongoc_client_connect`.
-We destroy that with `amongoc_client_destroy`.
-If the connect operation failed, the client object will have remained zero-initialized and the call will be a no-op.
+We also now have a copy of the connection that was created with `amongoc_conn_connect`.
+We destroy that with `amongoc_conn_destroy`.
+If the connect operation failed, the connection object will have remained zero-initialized and the call will be a no-op.

 Finally, we are done with the event loop, and we can destroy it with `amongoc_default_loop_destroy`.